matthew-rister/fp_growth/README.md

 ## Build

 To build the project, you must have cmake 3 installed and a compiler that supports the C++17 language standard.
-You can then build from your favorite IDE or by running `cmake . && make` from the command line.
+You can then build from your favorite IDE or by running `cmake -GNinja . && ninja` from the command line.

 ## Test